Disclosure under Chapter 9, Section 5 of the | ExBulletin

 Disclosure under Chapter 9, Section 5 of the Securities Market Act (BlackRock, Inc.)

-Sampo plc (company code 0142213-3) has received a disclosure under Chapter 9, section 5 of the Securities Markets Act, according to which the total number of Sampo A shares (ISIN: FI009003305) and the attached voting rights held directly or indirectly by BlackRock, Inc. (US tax ID 32-0174421) and its funds declined on May 19, 2021 to below five (5) percent of the total shares and rights of vote of Sampo plcs.
+Sampo plc (company code 0142213-3) has received a disclosure under Chapter 9, section 5 of the Financial Markets Act, according to which the total number of Sampo A shares (ISIN: FI009003305) and the rights of vote attached to it held directly, indirectly or through financial instruments of BlackRock, Inc. (U.S. Tax ID 32-0174421) and its funds increased on May 24, 2021 above five (5) percent of the total shares and voting rights of Sampo plcs.

 Sampo’s share capital is made up of 555,351,850 shares, including 554,151,850 A shares and 1,200,000 B shares.
 Each A share gives the right to one (1) vote and each B share to five (5) votes.
 Thus, the total number of votes is 560,151,850.